 In 2002, the attorney of still another victim reported that his client had been sexually abused in 1979 while at Holy Family Latrobe.
 The victim was thirteen-years-old at the time of the abuse.

 Sinclair was ultimately removed from public ministry in 2002, but his removal – or the reason why – was never made public.
 He quietly retired in 2005, and was laicized shortly thereafter.
 In support of his petition for laicization, the Diocese of Greensburg cited Sinclair’s admitted sexual misconduct with minors, though it is not clear exactly which allegations he admitted.
 Based upon our experience, the admission(s) likely came during one or more of this inpatient treatments, or even during meetings with Chancery officials.

 In 2016, Oregon police arrested Sinclair for sexually abusing a mentally disabled man.
 He pled guilty to multiple counts of attempted sodomy and sexual abuse of the 19 year old victim, and was recently sentenced to seven years in prison.

-Sinclair is 71 years old.
-He is currently incarcerated at the Oregon State Penitentiary.
+Sinclair is currently incarcerated at the Oregon State Penitentiary.